-All measures must align to Connecticut Core Standards and other Connecticut content standards.
-In instances where there are no such standards that apply to a subject/grade level, districts must provide evidence of alignment to research-based learning standards.

-At least one of the measures must focus on student outcomes from subjects and/or grades not assessed on state-administered assessments.

-For administrators in high school, one measure must include the cohort graduation rate and the extended graduation rate, as defined in the State's approved application for flexibility under the Elementary and Secondary Education Act.
-All protections related to the assignment of school accountability ratings for cohort graduation rate and extended graduation rate shall apply to the use of graduation data for principal evaluation.

-For administrators assigned to a school in "review" or "turnaround" status, indicators will align with the performance targets set in the school's mandated improvement plan.
+- All measures must align to Connecticut Core Standards and other Connecticut content standards.
+In instances where there are no such standards that apply to a subject/grade level, districts must provide evidence of alignment to research-based learning standards. - At least one of the measures must focus on student outcomes from subjects and/or grades not assessed on state-administered assessments. - For administrators in high school, one measure must include the cohort graduation rate and the extended graduation rate, as defined in the State's approved application for flexibility under the Elementary and Secondary Education Act.
+All protections related to the assignment of school accountability ratings for cohort graduation rate and extended graduation rate shall apply to the use of graduation data for principal evaluation. - For administrators assigned to a school in "review" or "turnaround" status, indicators will align with the performance targets set in the school's mandated improvement plan.

-SLO 1 SLO 2 SLO 3 Elementary or Middle School Principal Non-tested subjects or grades Broad discretion High School Principal Graduation (meets the non-tested grades or subjects requirement) Broad discretion Elementary or Middle School AP Non-tested subjects or grades Broad discretion: Indicators may focus on student results from a subset of teachers, grade levels or subjects, consistent with the job responsibilities of the assistant principal being evaluated.
-High School AP Graduation (meets the non-tested grades or subjects requirement) Broad discretion: Indicators may focus on student results from a subset of teachers, grade levels or subjects, consistent with the job responsibilities of the assistant principal being evaluated.
-Central Office Administrator (meets the non-tested grades or subjects requirement) Indicators may be based on results in the group of schools, group of students or subject area most relevant to the administrator's job responsibilities, or on district-wide student learning results.
+SLO 1 SLO 2 SLC ) 3 Elementary or Middle School Principal Non-tested subjects or grades Broad discretion High School Principal Graduation (meets the non-tested grades or subjects requirement) Broad discretion Elementary or Middle School AP Non-tested subjects or grades Broad discretion: Indicators may focus on student results from a subset of teachers, grade levels or subjects, consistent with the job responsibilities of the assistant principal being evaluated.
+High School AP Graduation (meets the non-tested grades or subjects requirement) organe levels or subjects consistent with the Central Office Administrator (meets the non-tested grades or subjects requirement) Indicators may be based on results in the group of schools, group of students or subject area most relevant to the administrator's job responsibilities, or on district-wide student learning results.